sunpy/drms/README.rst

 Acknowledgements
 ----------------

-The author of this project has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement no. 307117.
+The main author of this project has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement no. 307117.

-Some of the data export code was contributed by Monica Bobra and Art Amezcua.
+See AUTHORS.txt for a list of contributors.